csswizardry/csswizardry.github.com/_posts/2026-05-12-meet-your-users-where-they-are-with-obs-js.md

 LQIP-only version.
 The difference lies not in my application but in the _context_ in which it is being viewed.

-What I find particularly reassuring is that this is not creating some sort of second-rate experience for visitors in `lite` mode, and, happily, the numbers prove it: [SpeedCurve](https://www.speedcurve.com/) shows that across 3,777 page views in `lite` mode and 4,965 in `rich` mode, [Largest Contentful Paint](/2022/03/optimising-largest-contentful-paint/) is only 80ms apart!
+What I find reassuring is that this is not creating some sort of second-rate experience for visitors in `lite` mode, and, happily, the numbers prove it:
+[SpeedCurve](https://www.speedcurve.com/) shows that across 3,777 page views in `lite` mode and 4,965 in `rich` mode, [Largest Contentful Paint](/2022/03/optimising-largest-contentful-paint/) is only 80ms apart!
 Virtually identical experiences.